vs alternatives¶

 reflector.v1.k8s.emberstack.com/reflection-allowed: "true"andreflector.v1.k8s.emberstack.com/reflection-auto-namespaces: "tenant-.*".
 The "who's mirroring this?" question is answered by listing annotations on the source. - Kyverno puts the rule in a cluster-wide policy: one

 ClusterPolicycan generate mirrored objects based on selectors, triggers, and JMESPath expressions.
-Reading "how did this object get here?" means finding the right policy. - projection puts the rule in a per-mirror CR: one
+Reading "how did this object get here?" means finding the right policy. - projection puts the rule in a per-mirror CR: a

 Supported Kinds¶